Last Updated On November 16th, 2018

 There are many different exchange platforms to choose from in the cryptocurrency market.
 With so many options, selecting the right exchange can be a time-consuming process for new investors and advanced traders alike.

-In this article, we’ll take a look at Binance, a highly popular cryptocurrency exchange that has recently gained a significant amount of popularity.
+In this article, we’ll take a look at Binance, a highly popular cryptocurrency exchange that has recently overtaken overs to become the number one exchange by volume.
 We’ll assess the features offered by Binance, it’s security history, ease of use, and fees, as well as break down the basic steps involved with setting up a Binance account and getting started trading.

 - 1 What is Binance?